mahnaz007/ImagePreprocessing/docs/usage.md

 ```

 ### Step 5: fMRIPrep

+fMRIPrep is a robust, automated preprocessing tool for functional magnetic resonance imaging (fMRI) data that corrects for head motion, aligns functional images to anatomical scans, and normalizes data to standard spaces, ensuring compatibility and reproducibility across studies.

 > 💡Before running fMRIPrep, make sure to update your dataset:
 > - If any non-4D BOLD images exist, remove them to avoid errors during preprocessing.